Mission and History

 Since 2003, St. Gianna's Maternity Home has served the Body of Christ as a pro-life home of formation for pregnant women and their children.
 The home offers a place for peaceful reflection and redirection as a woman determines a plan for herself and her baby.

-St. Gianna's provides women with access to medical, educational and professional services.
-The home has a spiritual environment with women of all faiths welcome.
+St. Gianna's provides women with access to medical, educational, and professional services.
+The home embodies a spiritual environment.
+Women of all faiths are welcome at Saint Gianna's.

-Jesus is adored in Eucharistic Adoration in the beautiful chapel of St. Gianna's Maternity Home in Warsaw.
+Jesus is adored in Eucharistic Adoration in the beautiful chapel of St. Gianna's Maternity Home in Warsaw, ND.

 St. Stanislaus' & Sacred Heart's treasures from the past